dacracot/timeLapse/README.md

     - Choose scene for one hour per second of video.
     - Choose plant for two hours per second of video.
     - Choose people for twelve minutes per second of video.
+    - Set DELAY by hand for other subjects.

 ---